How to choose Champagne? I’ll be honest… it isn’t easy.

 Standard, Blanc de Blancs, Blanc de Noirs, Rosé

-There are 3 primary grapes used to make Champagne and they are Chardonnay, Pinot Noir, and Pinot Meunier.
-For those in the know, there are also 4 much rarer grapes of Champagne: Arbane, Pinot Blanc, Petite Meslier and Fromenteau.
+There are 3 primary grapes used to make Champagne, and they are Chardonnay, Pinot Noir, and Pinot Meunier.
+For those in the know, there are also 4 much rarer grapes of Champagne: Arbane, Pinot Blanc, Petite Meslier, and Fromenteau (aka Pinot Gris).

 How these grapes are used (or not used) gives us a clue towards the style.
 If Champagne doesn’t have a style listed, you can assume that the producer made a blend of all three grapes in a blanc (white) style.